Rovonn Russell/ Blog

 Fifteen agents in, here is what actually held up — and the three architectural mistakes I had to unlearn before any of it became reliable enough to run a business on.

-rovonn-russell4 min read
+Rovonn Russell5 min read

 The math nobody talks about

-Here's the math that quietly kills most agent projects: if a single LLM call is right 90% of the time, and your workflow chains five of them together, your end-to-end success rate is 0.9⁵ = 59%.
-Two out of five times, your agent fails — and worse, it fails creatively, in a different place every time, which makes debugging brutal.
+If a single LLM call is right 90% of the time, and your workflow chains five of them together, your end-to-end success rate is 0.9⁵ = 59%.
+The fix isn't a smarter model.
+The fix is fewer LLM decisions per workflow.

 The three mistakes I had to unlearn